-Lindstruments is the workshop of Donald WG Lindsay, piper, musician and inventor of instruments, in Glasgow, Scotland.
+Lindstruments began as the workshop of Donald WG Lindsay, piper, musician and inventor of instruments, in Glasgow, Scotland.

 Donald began inventing through a desire to realise designs that would simply have demanded too much of a pipe maker's time to research.
 Smallpipe makers are craftsmen, often working alone, and research & development represents a very costly and risky activity - pipe makers often do develop new ideas, but require to be convinced of the project in question before they can take the risk.